Planning

 Planning & Design in Progress

-Fairfield ISD is moving forward with the design of the new Fairfield High School, the centerpiece of Bond 2025.
-The district continues to work closely with Claycomb Associates to ensure every part of the new campus supports student success.
+Fairfield ISD continues to move forward with the design of the new Fairfield High School, the centerpiece of Bond 2025.
+The district is working closely with Claycomb Associates to ensure every part of the new campus supports student success.

-The Fairfield ISD Board of Trustees has also approved Pogue Construction as the Construction Manager At-Risk (CMAR) for the district’s Bond 2025 projects.
+The Fairfield ISD Board of Trustees has also approved Pogue Construction as the Construction Manager At Risk for the district’s Bond 2025 projects.

 Collaborative Planning Sessions

-Following these sessions, Jeffery Floyd, Director of Design and Principal with Claycomb Associates, presented the schematic design of the new high school to the Fairfield ISD Board of Trustees.
-The design reflects collaboration between teachers, campus administrators, and district leaders across multiple departments.
+Jeffery Floyd, Director of Design and Principal with Claycomb Associates, has presented ongoing design concepts and development updates for the new Fairfield High School to the Fairfield ISD Board of Trustees.

 Campus Improvements Across the District

-While design work continues for the new high school, several campus updates have already been completed or are in progress as part of Bond 2025 planning.
+While design work continues for the new high school, several campus updates are moving forward as part of Bond 2025.

 What’s Next